PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The completed ownership move retains those boundaries and adds a direct owner/ wrapper ModelIR fingerprint comparison.

-The following QLinear Concat/Conv propagation remains a raw 612-line lowerer owner with one syntactic call in the same recovery sequence and two ordered runtime boundaries.
-Its dedicated contract now covers Pattern 1 quantized pre-Transposes, Pattern 2 float pre-Transpose before Quantize, Pattern 3 singleton Reshape before Quantize, Pattern 4 singleton-spatial metadata reinterpretation, multiple output adapters, a direct Concat adapter, dynamic batch signatures, per-axis qdim remap, idempotence, and nine rejection guards.
+The following QLinear Concat/Conv propagation is now owned by `qlinear_concat_conv_compat.py`.
+Its corrected 612-line function body is AST-identical to the lowerer predecessor after normalizing only the function name.
+The lowerer retains a two-line private wrapper, one syntactic call in the same recovery sequence, and two ordered runtime boundaries.
+Its dedicated contract covers Pattern 1 quantized pre-Transposes, Pattern 2 float pre- Transpose before Quantize, Pattern 3 singleton Reshape before Quantize, Pattern 4 singleton-spatial metadata reinterpretation, multiple output adapters, a direct Concat adapter, dynamic batch signatures, per-axis qdim remap, idempotence, and nine rejection guards.
 The former 119-line giant ModelIR fixture is now in the focused qlinear module with an identical AST.
+Direct owner and compatibility-wrapper calls produce identical complete ModelIR fingerprints and statistics.

 Required `concat_out` and `q_out` tensors are now prevalidated after all prospective input shapes and before the first input or metadata mutation.
 Both